dalong0514/ITstudy/001大语言模型/20231122What-Is-ChatGPT-Doing-and-Why-Does-It-Work.md

 Here's what happens if one repeatedly "applies the model"—at each step adding the word that has the top probability (specified in this code as the "decision" from the model):

+In[]:= NestList [StringJoin [#, model [#, "Decision"]] &,
+"The best thing about Al is its ability to", 7]

+Out[]= {The best thing about Al is its ability to,
+The best thing about Al is its ability to learn,
+The best thing about Al is its ability to learn from, The best thing about Al is its ability to learn from experience, The best thing about Al is its ability to learn from experience., The best thing about Al is its ability to learn from experience.
+It, The best thing about Al is its ability to learn from experience.
+It's, The best thing about Al is its ability to learn from experience.
+It's not}

 What happens if one goes on longer?
 In this ("zero temperature") case what comes out soon gets rather confused and repetitive:

 But what if instead of always picking the "top" word one sometimes randomly picks "non-top" words (with the "randomness" corresponding to "temperature" 0.8)?
 Again one can build up text: